joby-lol/php-tid/README.md

 - Not designed or suitable for distributed systems requiring guaranteed global uniqueness
 - Time ordering may be approximate due to the dropped precision bits
 - No built-in collision detection (though collisions are extremely unlikely at human scale applications)

-## Number of IDs available

-For fully-random version 0 Tids, there are 2^58 possible IDs, roughly 288 quadrillion.

-For versions 1 through 4, regardless of version there are on average roughly 1.4 billion possible Tids available per day.